survivejs/react-book/manuscript/06_react_and_flux.md

 Stores may be modified through **Actions**.
 In our Notes application we could define a set of basic operations such as `create`, `update` and `remove`.
 We would then trigger these Actions at our View.
 This in turn would cause Store to change which in turn would cause our components to update.

 As you can see it's a cyclic system.
 This makes Flux easy to reason about and to visualize.
 The original architecture contains one extra component, **Dispatcher**, but we will skip it in this case as in practice you can get far by keeping it implicit.
 It is a part that would sit between Actions and Stores.
 Dispatchers would allow more fine-grained control over which Stores an Action would trigger.

-## Relay - an Alternative?

-Flux isn't without its problems.
-Facebook's [Relay architecture](https://gist.github.com/wincent/598fa75e22bdfa44cf47) aims to solve some of those.
-Most importantly Relay allows you to push component data requirements to component level.
-It then composes queries based on this information.

-This means Relay would fit particularly well cases where you need to deal with asynchronous data fetching from server.
-In case you are using Flux this can become quite complicated.
-Relay uses a specific query language known as **GraphQL** to abstract this.
-You will need a backend compatible with it.
-It will likely be possible to build adapters on top of RESTful APIs to provide support for GraphQL.

-At least in the time of writing no open source Relay/GraphQL implementation exists.
-For now it's a good idea to learn Flux as it will greatly simplify React development.

 ## Porting Notes Application to Alt